 **CITY RESIDENTS RECEIVING LETTERS: It's not a scam!
 Letters sent from the City of Rapid City recently are the latest effort to inform residents about an optional customer service line protection plan offered to homeowners.

-In August, the City partnered with Service Line Warranties of America (SLWA) to offer the optional coverage.
-Residents received an introductory postcard in early September about the protection plan and the agreement between the City and SLWA and now a more detailed letter has been sent.
+Letters have been sent in August 2018, this past February and in May about the City partnering with Service Line Warranties of America (SLWA) to offer the optional coverage.
+Residents received an introductory postcard last September about the protection plan and the agreement between the City and SLWA and more detailed letters have been sent in recent months.
 With its membership in the National League of Cities, Rapid City is able to offer the service line protection plan, which is administered by SLWA and offers important coverage for interior plumbing and drainage systems, exterior sewer/septic lines and exterior water service lines.
 City Public Works Director Dale Tech advises homeowners the postal material they have and are receiving is legitimate.
 There is no cost to the City in offering the voluntary coverage plan to homeowners and is being offered because of the City's membership in the National League of Cities.

 **KEEPING UPDATED ON CONSTRUCTION: To view City construction public service announcements, click on 'Cone Zone Road Construction & Closure Information' on the City's website.